 Just Not Australian brings together a group of 20 living Australian artists across generations and mediums to deal broadly with the origins and implications of contemporary Australian nationhood.
 This timely thematic show will look to showcase the common sensibilities of satire, larrikinism and resistance in order to interrogate and interpret presenting and representing Australian identity.

-The exhibition will open as part of the Sydney Festival program on 18 January 2019.
+The exhibition opened as part of the Sydney Festival program on 18 January 2019.

 ABOUT THE ARTISTS